anuragkapur/anuragkapur.github.io/blog/programming/java/_posts/2017-02-07-using-spring-and-mockito-together-in-tests.md

 ---
 layout: post
-title:  "Spring and Mockito in Junits"
+title:  "Spring and Mockito in JUnits"
 date:   2017-02-07 16:30:00 +0000
 categories: programming
+tags: programming
 teaser: Getting Spring and Mockito to work happily together in JUnits
 ---